turingschool/backend-curriculum-site/module3/lessons/postman_and_faraday.md

 #### HTTP Client 2: Postman

-Download the [Postman API Client](https://www.getpostman.com/product/api-client) Take a minute to explore the different tabs and options in Postman.
+Download [Postman app](https://www.postman.com/downloads/) Take a minute to explore the different tabs and options in Postman.

 After you've explored Postman, try to make a GET request to hit the Github users API endpoint.